 - 1. (Working) Title and (functional) sub-title of the thesis - 2.
 Introduction: Introduce the topic, background to and rationale of the thesis topic - 3.
 The research question(s) or problem statement - 4.
 Statement about European dimension of your thesis - 5.
 Contextualisation of the research (literature review and annotated bibliography) - 6.
-Proposed research methodology - 7.
+Proposed research methodology.
+In case you will be working with participants or if your work might have an impact on vulnerable communities in any way, you should fill out the form on "Good research practice when using participants" (included in the Research Ethics Guidelines) and include this in your portfolio. - 7.
 Proposed framework of the study (sections and chapters) - 8.
 Research ethics (if applicable) - 9.
 Timetable to meet 1 June (or 1 August) deadline (4th semester) - 10.
 List of references and annotated bibliography